rust-lang/book/src/ch14-03-cargo-workspaces.md

 ### Creating a Workspace

 A _workspace_ is a set of packages that share the same _Cargo.lock_ and output directory.
-Let’s make a project using a workspace—we’ll use trivial code so we can concentrate on the structure of the workspace.
+Let’s make a project using a workspace—we’ll use trivial code so that we can concentrate on the structure of the workspace.
 There are multiple ways to structure a workspace, so we'll just show one common way.
 We’ll have a workspace containing a binary and two libraries.
 The binary, which will provide the main functionality, will depend on the two libraries.
 One library will provide an `add_one` function and the other library an `add_two` function.